Find the mortgage that's right for you

 A holiday let will form part of your estate for inheritance tax purposes

-The rental income can be greater than an assured tenancy buy-to-let rental - especially in high season
+The rental income can be much greater than for an assured tenancy buy-to-let rental - especially in high season

 You can usually use the property yourself for a certain number of days per year